Strongly Lech-independent ideals and Lech's conjecture: introduction

 \section{introduction}

-Around 1960, Lech made the following remarkable conjecture on the Hilbert-Samuel multiplicities in [9]: \begin{conjecture}Let $(R,\mathfrak{m}) \to (S,\mathfrak{n})$ be a flat local extension of local rings.
+Around 1960, Lech made the following remarkable conjecture on the Hilbert-Samuel multiplicities in \cite{lech1960note}: \begin{conjecture} Let $(R,\mathfrak{m}) \to (S,\mathfrak{n})$ be a flat local extension of local rings.
 Then $e(R) \leq e(S)$. \end{conjecture} As the Hilbert-Samuel multiplicity measures the singularity of a ring, this conjecture roughly means that the singularity of $R$ is no worse than that of $S$ if $(R,\mathfrak{m}) \to (S,\mathfrak{n})$ is a flat local extension.
-This conjecture has now stood for sixty years and remains open in most cases.
-It has been proved in the following cases: \begin{enumerate} \item dim$R \leq$ 2 [9];
+This conjecture has now stood for more than sixty years and remains open in most cases.
+It has been proved in the following cases: \begin{enumerate} \item dim$R \leq$ 2 \cite{lech1960note};

-\item $S/\mathfrak{m}S$ is a complete intersection [9];
+\item $S/\mathfrak{m}S$ is a complete intersection \cite{lech1960note};

-\item $R$ is a strict complete intersection [1];
+\item $R$ is a strict complete intersection \cite{herzog1991linear};

-\item dim$R$ = 3 and $R$ has equal characteristic [12];
+\item dim$R$ = 3 and $R$ has equal characteristic \cite{ma2017lech};

-\item $R$ is a standard graded ring over a perfect field (localized at the homogeneous maximal ideal) [13]. \end{enumerate} For other results see [3], [4], [5] and [11].
-In this paper the key concept is a new notion called \emph{strongly Lech-independence}, which is a natural generalization of Lech-independence introduced in [10] and explored in [4].
-By definition, an ideal $I \subset S$ is strongly Lech-independent if for any $i$, $I^i/I^{i+1}$ is free over $S/I$, and a set of elements is strongly Lech-independent if it is a minimal generating set of a strongly Lech-independent ideal.
-Under strongly Lech-independence assumption, we can calculate the colength of powers of ideals using the data on the monomials of a minimal generating set, thus we can derive inequalities on multiplicities.
-The main result on multiplicities of ideals is the following inequality:
+\item $R$ is a standard graded ring over a perfect field (localized at the homogeneous maximal ideal) \cite{ma2020lim}. \end{enumerate} For other results see \cite{hanes2001length}, \cite{hanes1999special}, \cite{herzog1990lech} and \cite{ma2014frobenius}.
+In this paper the key concept is a new notion called \emph{strong Lech-independence}, which is a natural generalization of Lech-independence introduced in \cite{lech1964inequalities} and explored in \cite{hanes2001length}.
+By definition, an ideal $I \subset S$ is strongly Lech-independent if for any $i$, $I^i/I^{i+1}$ is free over $S/I$, and a sequence of elements is strongly Lech-independent if it forms a minimal generating set of a strongly Lech-independent ideal.
+There are two typical examples of strongly Lech-independent ideals: ideals generated by a regular sequence, and the maximal ideal of a local ring.

+Under strong Lech-independence assumption, we can calculate the colength of powers of an ideal using the data on the monomials of a minimal generating set of the ideal, thus we can derive inequalities on multiplicities.
+The main result on multiplicities of ideals is the following particular case of Lech's conjecture: